php-dev-br/laravel-doc-pt-br/dusk.md

     $browser->uncheck('terms');

 <a name="radio-buttons"></a>
 #### Radio Buttons

 To "select" a `radio` input option, you may use the `radio` method.
 Like many other input related methods, a full CSS selector is not required.
 If a CSS selector match can't be found, Dusk will search for a `radio` input with matching `name` and `value` attributes:

     $browser->radio('size', 'large');

 <a name="attaching-files"></a>
 ### Attaching Files

 The `attach` method may be used to attach a file to a `file` input element.
 Like many other input related methods, a full CSS selector is not required.
 If a CSS selector match can't be found, Dusk will search for a `file` input with a matching `name` attribute:

     $browser->attach('photo', __DIR__.'/photos/mountains.png');

-> **Warning**
-> The attach function requires the `Zip` PHP extension to be installed and
-> enabled on your server.
+> {note} The attach function requires the `Zip` PHP extension to be installed and enabled on your server.

 <a name="pressing-buttons"></a>
 ### Pressing Buttons

 The `press` method may be used to click a button element on the page.
-The argument given to the `press` method may be either the display text of the button or a CSS / Dusk selector:
+The first argument given to the `press` method may be either the display text of the button or a CSS / Dusk selector:

     $browser->press('Login');

-When submitting forms, many applications disable the form's submission button after it is pressed and then re-enable the button when the form submission's HTTP request is complete.
+When submitting forms, many application's disable the form's submission button after it is pressed and then re-enable the button when the form submission's HTTP request is complete.
 To press a button and wait for the button to be re-enabled, you may use the `pressAndWaitFor` method:

     // Press the button and wait a maximum of 5 seconds for it to be enabled...
     $browser->pressAndWaitFor('Save');